 The Petrochemical Heritage Award recognizes those whose contributions to public understanding are noteworthy, who have displayed significant entrepreneurship in the petrochemical profession or industry, and who have been active in philanthropic and/or communal affairs.
 It is presented with the Founders Club each year at the International Petrochemical Conference, held by the American Fuel and Petrochemical Manufacturers.

 2021 Awardee: Jim Teague

-Jim Teague, chief executive officer of Enterprise Products, will receive the 24th annual Petrochemical Heritage Award on Monday, March 30, 2020.
-The award will be presented at the 2020 International Petrochemical Conference hosted by the American Fuel and Petrochemical Manufacturers (AFPM) in New Orleans.
+Jim Teague, chief executive officer of Enterprise Products, will receive the 24th annual Petrochemical Heritage Award.
+The award will be presented at the International Petrochemical Conference hosted by the American Fuel and Petrochemical Manufacturers (AFPM).